Basal body temperature and thyroid function

 Thyroid hormones are the main regulators of body temperature, but not the only ones have an impact: insulin, glucagon, estrogen and progesterone, epinephrine, leptin and ghrelin have a major impact on BBT (1).
 While the thyroid can have a more continuous impact on the BBT, the other hormones are more temporary.

 Genes have a big impact on how a person’s BBT is regulated (11), and they pre-determine the BBT level.

 During exposure to cold, thyroid hormones activate brown fat (12).
 With an underactive thyroid, the body develops protective mechanisms to preserve heat, and one might feel this as cold hands and feet.
 This mechanism is also governed by thyroid hormones (1, 13).

-Why measure BBT?
+Why track BBT?

 Basal body temperature is a good overall indicator of the thyroid status, and might tell more about how well medications are compensating for thyroid activity.
 It can be a first indicator of a medication overdose.

 You can track your BBT in the BOOST Thyroid app and have a better overview of how your thyroid function impacts your body.